Israeli strikes demolish entire Gaza neighborhoods as sealed-off territory faces imminent blackout

 Tens of thousands of people in southern Israel have been evacuated since Sunday.

 Shurafa reported from Gaza City, Gaza Strip.
-Associated Press writers Amy Teibel and Isabel DeBre in Jerusalem contributed to this report.
+Associated Press writers Amy Teibel and Isabel DeBre in Jerusalem and Kareem Chehayeb in Beirut contributed to this report.

 Copyright 2023 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.